 This increase was mainly attributed to Series F debentures' non-cash accretion calculated in 2012 in accordance with GAAP and acceleration of such accretion, which resulted in \$39 million of such expenses in the year ended December 31, 2014, an increase of \$26 million as compared to the accretion expense in the year ended December 31, 2013, which resulted from accretion and amortization over the Beneficial Conversion Feature established in 2012.
 See also Note 13C to our consolidated financial statements as of December 31, 2014.
-These increased costs associated with said debentures (which are maturing in two equal installments in 2015 and 2016) included in 2014 non-cash accretion costs which would otherwise have been recorded in 2014 in the amount of \$16 million as a result of early conversions of Series F debentures to ordinary shares, in the amount of \$16 million.
-In addition, said conversion of Series F debentures into ordinary shares will further increase shareholders' equity, will reduce debt liabilities and accelerate the recognition of such financing expenses, thereby creating higher accretion and amortization costs included in other financing expense in the period such conversion is recorded, which will be offset by lower financing expense in the periods thereafter; from January 1, 2015 to February 15, 2015.
-Series F debentures in the amount of approximately \$59 million were converted into ordinary shares, resulting in approximately \$24 million of added non-cash accelerated accretion and amortization costs, which will be included in other financing expense in the periods.
+These increased costs associated with said debentures (which are maturing in two equal installments in 2015 and 2016) included in 2014 non-cash accretion costs which would otherwise have been recorded in 2015 and 2016.
+Such accelerated non-cash costs have been recorded in 2014 in the amount of \$16 million as a result of early conversions of Series F debentures to ordinary shares, in the amount of \$34 million.
+In addition, said conversions increased shareholders' equity, reduced the company's debt and improved future profitability due to the accelerated recognition of such accretion costs.
+Any partial or full conversion of Series F debentures into ordinary shares will further increase shareholders' equity, will reduce debt liabilities and accelerate the recognition of such financing expenses, thereby creating higher accretion and amortization costs included in other financing expense in the period such conversion is recorded, which will be offset by lower financing expense in the periods thereafter; from January 1, 2015 to February 15, 2015, Series F debentures in the amount of approximately \$59 million were converted into ordinary shares, resulting in approximately \$24 million of added non-cash accelerated accretion and amortization costs, which will be included in other financing expense in 2015, as well as reduced liabilities and increased shareholders' equity.
+Such amount will further reduce our future financing expenses and improve our profitability in the following periods.